-- 3. For heating use the whisper burner that is fed by fuel from another cylinder.
+- 1. Try to move the main burner lever, if still blocked then: - 2.
+Shut off the fuel valve on the respective cylinder. - 3.
+For heating use the whisper burner that is fed by fuel from another cylinder.
 That is the lever on the SAME SIDE of the burner as the blocked MBV. - 4.
 Land as soon as practicable.

-NOTE NOTE The control lever of whisper burner is of matching color with the color of fuel hose that is feeding it.
-NEVER use the second main burner in case the MBV is blocked open.
-Part of the fuel going to the second main burner will end up in fuel tubes inside of the manifold block, where it will remain and will feed the burner after the respective main burner lever is closed causing unwanted flames from the burner until all
+NOTE The control lever of whisper burner is of matching colour with the colour of fuel hose that is feeding it.
+CAUTION NEVER use the second main burner in case the MBV is blocked open.
+Part of the fuel going to the second main burner will end up in fuel tubes inside of the manifold block, where it will remain and will feed the burner after the respective main burner lever is closed causing unwanted flames from the burner until all captured propane is burnt.